EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Power Cable

 * AC Cable - C13 - EU  Not available with your other selected options.
-Reload page to reset. +€6  Backordered - Ships in 1-2 weeks - Deliveries to Europe are currently delayed by up to 7 days due to global freight disruptions.
+Reload page to reset. +€6
 * AC Cable - C13 - US/CA  Not available with your other selected options.
 Reload page to reset. +€6
 * AC Cable - C13 - AU/NZ  Not available with your other selected options.
 Reload page to reset. +€6
 * AC Cable - C13 - UK/SG  Not available with your other selected options.
 Reload page to reset. +€6